 Signs and Symptoms of a Traumatic Brain Injury

-Only a doctor can determine whether someone has suffered a concussion or traumatic brain injury.
+Only a doctor can determine whether someone has suffered a concussion or other traumatic brain injury symptoms.
 If you witness any of the following warning signs of a traumatic brain injury, call 911 right away.

 Warning Signs of Traumatic Brain Injury in Adults